MSB vs. MBA: What’s the Difference?

 - grow your professional network

 You can do all of the above with an MBA, which prepares graduates for senior management and entrepreneurial career paths, as well.
 Many MBA students studied business as undergraduates or developed professional work experience in the years prior to beginning their degree.
-Some are even pursuing a specialization that will tailor their degree toward a specific job.
+Some are even pursuing a concentrationthat will tailor their degree toward a specific job.

 With a Master of Science in Business Administration, you can: